Skip to content

 April 2026 · v3.13.0CachingAuthRate LimitingMulti-Tenancy

-NpgsqlRest 3.13.0 is a release focused on real-world production patterns.
-Four scenarios that previously required custom middleware, external services, or hacky workarounds now have first-class declarative support:
+NpgsqlRest 3.13.0 gives first-class declarative support to four production scenarios that previously required custom middleware, external services, or hacky workarounds:

-1. Caching that adapts to query inputs — historical data cached forever, "open-ended" data cached briefly, real-time queries bypass the cache entirely.
+1. Caching that adapts to query inputs — historical data cached for hours, "open-ended" data cached briefly, real-time queries bypassing the cache entirely.

 2. Short-lived sensitive sessions alongside a normal long-lived session, e.g., for recovery-code or admin flows.